-The Adviser uses Central funds to help invest the fund's assets.
-Central funds are specialized investment vehicles designed to be used by Fidelity® funds.
-Fidelity uses them to invest in particular security types or investment disciplines; for example, rather than buy bonds directly, the fund may invest in a Central fund that buys bonds.
+The Adviser allocates the fund's assets among the three asset classes, generally using different Fidelity managers to handle investments within each asset class.
+The fund gains exposure to each asset class mainly by investing in one or more Central funds, which are specialized Fidelity® investment vehicles designed to be used by Fidelity® funds.
+Fidelity uses Central funds to invest in particular security types or investment disciplines; for example, rather than buy bonds directly, the fund may invest in a Central fund that buys bonds.
 Fidelity generally does not charge any management fees for Central funds.
+The fund may gain exposure to each asset class also by investing directly in individual securities through one or more subportfolios, which are portions of the fund's assets assigned to different managers.
+In addition, the fund may, directly or through Central funds, make investments that do not fall into any of the three asset classes.